eintrittfrei/Project2/README.md

 ## Bugs

-* Some of the layout is a bit off and needs fixing as it is not yet mobile responsive.
+* The layout is slightly off.
+When displaying full weather inormation on a smaller screen the text goes beyhond the page boundaries.

 ## Future Improvements